supaIC/Cipher-AI-Vault/README.md

 # Cipher AI Vault

-**Cipher AI Vault** is an Azle-based proof of concept designed with a strong emphasis on abstraction, seamlessly integrating in-memory VectorDB, in-memory LLM, secure asset storage, cycles-distro top-up, and ic-auth for authentication.
+**Cipher AI Vault** is an Azle-based proof of concept designed with a strong emphasis on abstraction, seamlessly integrating in-memory VectorDB, in-memory LLM, secure asset storage, stable memory data storage, cycles-distro top-up, and ic-auth for authentication.
 This adaptability makes it well-suited for a wide range of AI-driven use cases.
 The project showcases the Internet Computer's potential for secure, sandboxed AI development, offering versatile tools for diverse applications.

 *Please note that this demo is a proof of concept and is not intended for production use.
 This project was developed as part of a [**Developer Grant from the DFINITY Foundation**](https://dfinity.org/grants).*